michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0149.md

 ### Definition
 - n: bringing again into activity and prominence
 ### Family
+- resurgence: resurgences+
+- resurge: resurged, resurgent, resurges, resurging
+- resurgent: resurgence
-resurgence: resurgences+;resurge: resurged, resurgent, resurges, resurging;resurgent: resurgence;surge: resurge, surged, surges, surging;surging: surginger, surgingly
+- surge: resurge, surged, surges, surging
+- surging: surginger, surgingly
 ### Examples
 - In particular, I hope that we see a resurgence in real reporters.
 - I’m hopeful that 2017 will see the flickering resurgence of outdoor civic spaces blossom into something more profound and lasting.